Katalyst99/Algo-in-C/README.md

 ## 35.Climbing Stairs:
 * This algorithm is important in several real-world applications.
 It is used to determine paths in grids and mazes, and analyzing combinatorial scenarios.
 The algo showcases the concept of dynamic programming and provides a foundation for solving more complex optimization problems.

+## 36.Same Tree:
+* This algorithm is important in several real-world applications involving tree structures.
+Including Tree-Based Data Structures, in which the algo is crucial in various tree-based data structures like binary search trees, AVL trees, or red-black trees.